Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s developers intend to deploy a large number of custom virtual machines on a weekly basis.
+Your company has developers intend to deploy a large number of custom virtual machines on a weekly basis.
 They will also be removing these virtual machines during the same week it was deployed.
 Sixty percent of the virtual machines have Windows Server 2016 installed, while the other forty percent has Ubuntu Linux installed.
 You are required to make sure that the administrative effort, needed for this process, is reduced by employing a suitable Azure service.
 Solution: you recommend the use of Microsoft Managed Desktop.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s developers intend to deploy a large number of custom virtual machines on a weekly basis.
+Your company has developers intend to deploy a large number of custom virtual machines on a weekly basis.
 They will also be removing these virtual machines during the same week it was deployed.
 Sixty percent of the virtual machines have Windows Server 2016 installed, while the other forty percent has Ubuntu Linux installed.
 You are required to make sure that the administrative effort, needed for this process, is reduced by employing a suitable Azure service.
 Solution: you recommend the use of Azure Reserved Virtual Machines (VM) Instances.

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s developers intend to deploy a large number of custom virtual machines on a weekly basis.
+Your company has developers intend to deploy a large number of custom virtual machines on a weekly basis.
 They will also be removing these virtual machines during the same week it was deployed.
 Sixty percent of the virtual machines have Windows Server 2016 installed, while the other forty percent has Ubuntu Linux installed.
 You are required to make sure that the administrative effort, needed for this process, is reduced by employing a suitable Azure service.
 Solution: you recommend the use of Azure DevTest Labs.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.